Lorti/manu.ninja/src/pages/2017-12-13-game-graphics-with-webgl-three-js-and-lazy-loading-of-3d-models/index.md

 }
 ~~~

-As we don't know how many cannonballs we'll need in the run of the game we create a bunch of them just to be certain.
-If these are not enough we add more when needed.
-This could also be tweaked for higher difficulty levels, when the cannon is faster.
+We don't know how many cannonballs we'll need in the run of the game, so we create a bunch of them, just to be on the safe side.
+If these aren't enough we add more when needed.
+This could later be tweaked for higher difficulty levels, when the cannon is operating faster.

 ~~~js
 if (!cannonballs.children.length) {